The Flavor of Green Tea over Rice: Reception

 In 1973, Vincent Canby wrote that The Flavor of Green Tea over Rice "is not great Ozu.
-There are times—especially in its subplot about a girl who refuses traditional wedding arrangements—when it is almost formula comedy."
+There are times—especially in its subplot about a girl who refuses traditional wedding arrangements—when it is almost formula comedy".
 Canby also said, however, that Kogure and Saburi's characters "become such appealing characters, touched by a kind of nobility", and noted that "Ozu never wastes our interest on connecting scenes if we can take them for granted.
 When he does show us a man proceeding, say from one office to another, it becomes important, perhaps as an acknowledgment of time lost or as a sort of film equivalent to the white space between the chapters in a novel."

 Dave Kehr of the Chicago Reader marked the film as "Recommended".
-Praising Ozu's melodramas for "avoid[ing] any sense of cliché in their restrained, sometimes painfully subtle study of family relationships", Kehr argued Ozu's "lack of camera movement sometimes speaks more than the elaborate techniques of his contemporaries."
+Praising Ozu's melodramas for "avoid[ing] any sense of cliché in their restrained, sometimes painfully subtle study of family relationships", Kehr argued that Ozu's "lack of camera movement sometimes speaks more than the elaborate techniques of his contemporaries."